cloudeyalimited/code-server-engineered-by-octopodami/readme.md

 ## Features

-Code-server Engineered by OCTOPODAMI® (CEBO) uses the following technologies:
+Code-server Engineered by OCTOPODAMI® (CSEO) uses the following technologies:

 1. **Nginx**: a fast and light-weight web server and reverse proxy
 2. **Amazon Linux 2023**: CentOS-based operating system, optimized for AWS